cea-hpc/modules/doc/source/module.rst

  This environment variable value supersedes the default value set in the :mconfig:`shells_with_ksh_fpath` configuration option.
 It can be defined with the :subcmd:`config` sub-command.

+ To enable the setup of :envvar:`FPATH` for some shells, :envvar:`MODULES_SHELLS_WITH_KSH_FPATH` should be set to the list of these shells prior Modules initialization or the :mconfig:`shells_with_ksh_fpath` configuration option should be set to the list of these shells in the :file:`initrc` configuration file.

  .. only:: html